Bio-Prime/documentation/docs/index.md

 #### Administrator

-The Administrator has access to primer data (view only) and history view.
+The Administrator has access to primer data (view only), history view and user view.
 They can export and also import data, add or remove primers, modify primer data, volume and state (formulation) and order new primers / reorder primers.
-They can see the users overview (access to user data) and are able to add or remove users, modify the level of access of users and change their roles.
+They can see the users overview and add or remove users, modify their level of access and change their roles.

 ## System Functionality